Vyral/carlos-gutierrez/_posts/2020-07-17-whats-happening-in-the-local-and-national-markets.md

 If you’re planning to sell, do a deep cleaning and summer check-up to ensure everything is running smoothly. **A few critical items to check: water heater, smoke detectors, and carbon dioxide detectors**.
 Many things are happening in the San Diego market right now, which is exciting.

-If you have questions about preparing your home for sale or need anything real estate-related, give me a call or email me.
+If you have questions about preparing your home for sale or need anything real estate-related, give me a call or send an email.
 I have a vetted vendor list, so if you need a painter, handyman, contractor, plumber, etc., these are vendors I trust and have used personally.
 I would love to help you in any way I can.